A Yorkshire Tragedy: Sources

-The plot of the play is based on the biographical account of Walter Calverley of Calverley Hall, Yorkshire, who was executed on 5 August 1605 for murdering two of his children and stabbing his wife.
+The plot of the play is based on the life of Walter Calverley of Calverley Hall, Yorkshire, who was executed on 5 August 1605 for murdering two of his children and stabbing his wife.
+It confounds the Walter Calverley of the murders with another Walter Calverley (probably his uncle) who matriculated at Cambridge in 1579 with his brother but who dropped out, leaving his brother to complete his degree.
 The crimes were a well-known scandal of the day; a pamphlet on the case was issued in June 1605, with a ballad following in July.
-The chronicler John Stow reported the case in his Annals.
+The chronicler Edmund Howes reported the case in his continuation of Stow's Annals.
 The case was also dramatised in a play titled The Miseries of Enforced Marriage (1607), by George Wilkins.
-Scholars have disagreed on the relationship between Wilkins's play and A Yorkshire Tragedy; some of have seen one play as a source for the other, or even the work of the same author, while others regard the two dramas as essentially separate works.
+Scholars have disagreed on the relationship between Wilkins's play and A Yorkshire Tragedy; some have seen one play as a source for the other, or even the work of the same author, while others regard the two dramas as essentially separate works.

 Authorship

 In the Stationers' Register of 2 May 1608, the entry for A Yorkshire Tragedy ascribes authorship to "William Shakespere."
 The title page of the published quarto repeats the attribution to "W. Shakspeare," and states that the play was acted by the King's Men (Shakespeare's company) at the Globe Theatre.
 While some early critics allowed the possibility of Shakespeare's authorship, most, over the past two centuries, have doubted the attribution.
 The modern critical consensus favours the view that the play was written by Thomas Middleton, citing internal evidence from the text of the play.
 Cases for the authorship of Thomas Heywood or George Wilkins have been made, but have convinced few commentators.